jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 {% endtab %}

 {% tab title="example #2" %}
-Only grab the first link from each post in a forum, but that link will have no children_limit:
+Only grab the first link from each post in a forum, but that link will have no `children_limit`:

 ```shell
 --maximum-number-of-children 0 1